 On July 25, 2017, the Planning Commission will review the updated Traffic, Noise, and Air Quality/Green House Gas technical studies that were prepared by the City's consultant, Environmental Science Associates (ESA).
 Should the Planning Commission accept the technical studies, the data will be used to update the City's General Plan and prepare the related environmental document.

 Traffic Study (PDF) (accepted by Traffic Safety Committee on June 5, 2017)

 August 2, 2016 - City Council Executes a Contract with Environmental Science Associates

 On August 2, 2016, the City Council voted to execute a professional services agreement with Environmental Science Associates (ESA) to prepare technical studies (traffic, noise, air quality) for the General Plan Update project.
 ESA will begin the work once local schools are back in session (September) to collect data for the traffic impact analysis, followed by the air quality and noise impact analyses.
 Staff anticipates ESA to complete the work by early 2017.

-Staff Report presented to City Council on August 2, 2016
+Staff Report (PDF) presented to City Council on August 2, 2016

 May 10, 2016 Meeting - Received and Filed an Update

 The Planning Commission received and filed an update on the progress of the General Plan Update.
 A Request for Proposal to update the technical studies (traffic, noise, and air quality) was issued in February and selected Environmental Science Associates to complete the work.
 Staff will be asking the City Council to consider entering into a service agreement with ESA at a future City Council meeting.